 **Since my first time making this at home, I’ve discovered an easy way to get crispier dalk galbi without having to buy a special dalk galbi pan.
 I cooked everything a little ahead of time, then once it was dinner time I added a generous helping from the wok to a hot oiled frying pan.
 Because there was less in the pan, more of the dak galbi was allowed to crisp up.
 This extra step took more time, but it made for a better dining experience.

-Bonus Round: When you are finished feasting, you can go for round two by adding cooked rice to the dirty pan with some extra sauce.
+When you are finished feasting, go for round two by adding cooked rice to the dirty pan with some extra sauce.
 Scrape the pan to incorporate all the crunchy bits into your rice.
 I’ve only made it to this stage of dak galbi once before.
-Usually I’ve gorged too much on the deliciousness to have any room left for rice.
+Usually, I’ve gorged too much on the deliciousness to have any room left for rice.